Will Nevada cover the spread vs. Georgia Tech? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- So far this season, the Wolf Pack have put together an 8-3-0 record against the spread.
+- Nevada and its opponents have scored more than 142.5 points in four of 11 games this season.

-- Nevada has been at least a -300 moneyline favorite six times this season and won all of those games.
+- The average point total in Nevada's outings this year is 144.1, 1.6 more than this matchup's over/under.

-- The implied probability of a win from the Wolf Pack, based on the moneyline, is 75%.
+- Nevada has been the favorite in eight games this season and won seven (87.5%) of those contests.

-- Georgia Tech has a 6-5-0 record against the spread this season.
+- The Wolf Pack have entered six games this season favored by -275 or more, and won each of those games.

-- The Yellow Jackets have a win-loss record of 2-1 with odds of +240 or worse this year.
+- The implied probability of a win from Nevada, based on the moneyline, is 73.3%.

 Nevada vs. Georgia Tech Over/Under Stats